 The result should be similar to this:

 The dnsmasq server can be configured via the /etc/dnsmasq.conf file.
-Since DNS is enabled by default, we suggest to create a backup of the .conf file before making any changes:
+Since DNS is enabled by default, we suggest creating a backup of the .conf file before making any changes:

 cp /etc/dnsmasq.conf /etc/dnsmasq.conf.orig